RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 The high level process to generate and send a standard session request is (note: this is all after the key exchange, which I'm skipping for now):

 1. Randomly generate the request path using built-in path segments.
-The path will have on of the following extensions, which indicate the type of message.
+The path will have one of the following extensions, which indicate the type of message.
 Everything in the path except for the extension is ignored by the server:

 * `.txt` = RSA key exchange
 * `.jsp` = Start session